 - Won a U.S. arbitration as lead counsel for an international bank in an information technology dispute involving claims of trade secret misappropriation, breach of license, and breach of fiduciary duty.
-The Tribunal rejected all of the claimant’s theories of recovery and awarded no damages against the bank.
+The three-arbitrator panel rejected all of the claimant’s theories of recovery and awarded no damages against the bank.
 (2013)

 - Co-lead counsel for a major pharmaceutical company in an international arbitration (ICC) in Paris involving the alleged breach of a patent license covering a blockbuster drug.
 (2012)

 - Won a permanent injunction as lead counsel for a national partnership charged with infringing a federally-registered trademark.
 Featured in both IP 360 (July 24, 2009) and BNA Patent and Trademark Reporter (July 31, 2009), the case is the first reported decision in which the defendant obtained both a preliminary and a permanent injunction against the owner of a federally-registered mark.
 Tuccillo v.
 Geisha NYC, LLC, 635 F.Supp.2d 227 (E.D.N.Y.
 2009).